Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-The standard behavior for CLIs when they fail is to terminate the process with a non-zero exit code and a short message to hint the user about the cause.
-This is problematic while developing the CLI since there is not information to track down the root of the problem.
+The standard behavior for CLIs, when they fail, is to terminate the process with a non-zero exit code and a short message to hint the user about the cause.
+This is problematic while developing the CLI since there is no information to track down the root of the problem.
 A simple change in the instantiation of the ``LightningCLI`` can be used such that when there is a failure an exception is raised and the full stack trace printed.